Change-point Detection and Segmentation of Discrete Data using Bayesian Context Trees: Conclusions

-In all our experiments, the proposed approach has found to be very effective for small-sized alphabets, and especially for DNA segmentation problems, which form a key class of crucial applications.
-An important direction for further work is to consider extensions that would work effectively with large (or continuous) alphabets, particularly in the case of natural language processing problems.
-Another interesting direction is the development of sequential methods for anomaly detection, in connection with timely questions related to online security.
+The main limitation of the \BCT-based methods is the same as that of the \BCT\ framework upon which they are built, namely, that they are only effective with data that take on only a small number of possible values, typically no larger than 15 or 20.
+Therefore, an important direction for further work is to consider extensions that would work effectively with large (or continuous) alphabets, particularly in the case of natural language processing.
+Another limitation is that our methods are all ``offline'' and can only detect change-points after the entire time series has been observe.
+Therefore, another interesting direction for future work is the development of sequential methods, particularly in connection with timely applications related to online security.